top of page

 Hydration is the cornerstone of kidney health.
 In winter, dogs often drink less because they feel less thirsty or avoid cold water.
 Here are ways to encourage hydration:

-Bone Broth: Bone broth can entice dogs to drink more fluids but it also contains collagen, gelatin, glucosamine, and chondroitin.
+• Bone Broth: Bone broth can entice dogs to drink more fluids.
+It also contains collagen, gelatin, glucosamine, and chondroitin.
 These compounds help support joint health, cushion movement, and maintain connective tissue.
 This can be especially helpful for senior dogs, active dogs, and those with arthritis or stiffness.

 Provide a Kidney-Friendly Diet